 - Taxes recoverable by the beneficiary, taking into account its legal status and applicable tax rules.

 - Airfare for persons not directly involved in the Project.

 15.6 Account Reporting

 For purposes of account reporting, a pecuniary or cash contribution will be defined as the expenditure of funds due to project execution.
-In other words, the use of pre-existing facilities, infrastructure, or human resources of the contributor do not correspond to this concept.
+In other words, the use of pre-existing facilities, infrastructure, or human resources of the contributor does not correspond to this concept.

-Expenditures charged to Parallel18’s grant must be reported based on actual costs, at the price actually paid, duly supported with reliable documents that verify the amount.
+Expenditures charged to Parallel18’s grant must be reported based on actual costs, at the price actually paid, duly supported with reliable documents that verify the amount in USA (United States of America) currency at the time of the expense.

 Expenses incurred in the name of the beneficiary and executors (other participants) that are designated in the application will be accepted.
 Costs of a Limited Liability Company or a Corporation whose owner is the beneficiary, or of a company in which the beneficiary has a shareholding of at least 30% (thirty percent), will be accepted, as long as said company:

 - Is legally incorporated in Puerto Rico, and